github/codeql/javascript/ql/src/change-notes/2024-09-06-new-actions-artifact-leak-query.md

 category: majorAnalysis
 ---

-- New query to detect GitHub Actions artifacts that may leak the GITHUB_TOKEN token.
+- Added a new query (`js/actions/actions-artifact-leak`) to detect GitHub Actions artifacts that may leak the GITHUB_TOKEN token.